Cherreads

 Leah hesitated just long enough to prove she was thinking rather than freezing.
 "You have a car?"

 "Ute."
+Arty responded.

-"Enough if I don't waste it."
+"Enough if we don't waste it."
+Arty replied.

-Another impact hit.
-Closer this time.
-Something scraped along the corrugated wall beside them with the ugly insistence of a body that had discovered resistance and objected to it.
+Another impact hit, closer this time, something scraped along the corrugated wall beside them with the ugly insistence of a body that had discovered resistance and objected to it.

+Leah nodded once.
 "Then we don't stay."

 Arty moved to the inner door and tested it, unlocked, he opened it a fraction and peered into the dim service corridor beyond.

-The corridor led to the office on the right, the cool room further down, and the main retail floor beyond that.
+The corridor led to the office on the right, the cool room further down, and the main retail floor was beyond that.

 He could hear it now, the dull, dragging shuffle from the front area, the sound of things moving without caution among shelves and dropped stock.